 John Williamson – Year by Year

-> Born November 1st into a musical family, his mother and father sang in local productions including Gilbert and Sullivan.
-John is the eldest of 5 brothers, and is raised in the Victorian Mallee at Quambatook.
+Born November 1st into a wheat farming, musical family, his mother and father sang in local productions including Gilbert and Sullivan.
+John is the eldest of five brothers, and is raised in the Victorian Mallee at Quambatook.

-> Family moves to Croppa Creek, near Moree, NSW.
+Family moves to Croppa Creek, near Moree, NSW.
 Begins performing at a local restaurant and when he includes Old Man Emu, the first song he has written, it is an instant favourite, with John having to perform it some two or three times a night.

 John sings Old Man Emu on ‘New Faces‘ which he wins.
 Part of his prize is a recording contract with Fable Records.
 Old Man Emu is released as a single and goes to No 1 nationally and achieves Gold…the first of many Gold awards.

 After ten years performing all around Australia and John is asked to host ‘Travlin’ Out West‘ which emanates from NBN 3 in Newcastle and is shown on all regional TV stations across Australia for some two years.

 John is signed to Festival Records.
 His song, The Breaker helps him realise his dream that audiences are prepared to hear indigenous stories sung with real Aussie accents.True Blue is released and becomes his first defining song and sits in Australian music history as one of our truly instantly recognizable songs.
 Starts working his one-man show and releases two albums: True Blue and Fair Dinkum JW.

 Following on the success of Singin’ In The Suburbs another live album The Smell of Gum Leaves is released.

 On a tour through Central Australia and the Northern Territory, John begins compiling impressions of inland Australia resulting in the album Road Thru the Heart.
 Awarded a Golden Guitar at the Australasian Country Music Awards for APRA Song of the Year: Queen in the Sport of Kings – his first Golden Guitar award.